-Classrooms, laboratories and faculty offices for the College of Public Affairs are located in the Liberal Arts and Policy Building, in the Academic Center and in the Learning Commons.
-The college shares the University of Baltimore's Langsdale Library, Office of Technology Services, and Achievement and Learning Center with other components of the University.
+Classrooms, laboratories and faculty offices for the College of Public Affairs are located in the Liberal Arts and Policy Building, the Academic Center and the Learning Commons.
+The college shares the University of Baltimore's Robert L. Bogomolny Library and the Office of Technology Services with other components of the University.

-The fourth floor of the Academic Center houses the state-of-the-art Jami R. Grant Forensic Laboratories-forensics instrumentation and microscopy laboratories-with classroom space; the labs were developed to serve as overflow labs for the Baltimore Police Department.
+The fourth floor of the Academic Center houses the state-of-the-art Jami R. Grant Forensic Laboratories-forensics instrumentation and microscopy laboratories-with classroom space.
+The labs were developed to serve as overflow labs for the Baltimore Police Department.